subscan-explorer/projects-info/README.md

 ## How to start

+Here is a [pr example](https://github.com/subscan-explorer/projects-info/pull/58) for your reference.

 > If you want to request new project info, You need to prepare these files:

 1. description file (\<network\>.json)